 91033 prolonged reading.
 For tests that last less than 24 hours, use 91032.
 Because the Bravo system is a 48-hour test, assign prolonged reading code 91033, Harris says.
 For best reimbursement results, report 91033 when the test is completed and the gastroen-terologist analyzes the results.
 If the physician conducts the test in a hospital setting or ambulatory surgical center, append modifier -26 (Professional component) to indicate that the doctor does not own the equipment and is billing for the interpretation only.
 Bill Related Services If the gastroenterologist performs a manometric study (91010-91020) in conjunction with the acid reflux test (91033), report both services in addition to any E/M service provided.
 For instance, suppose a primary-care provider asks a gastroenterologist to consult on a patient with heartburn.
 The gastroenterologist examines the patient in the office, conducts an esophageal motility study, and inserts the capsule intranasally.
 Report the manometry study and the consultation, and the acid reflux test two days later.
 Code the esophageal motility study 91010 (Esophageal motility [manometric study of the esophagus and/or gastroesophageal junction] study).
 For the outpatient consultation, report 99241-99245 (Office consultation for a new or established patient).
 Append modifier -25 (Significant, separately identifiable evaluation and management service by the same physician on the same day of the procedure or other service) to the consultation code because the procedure and the E/M service are performed on the same day.

 When the acid reflux results are analyzed, assign 91033.
 Link the codes to any findings, such as esophageal reflux (530.81)

-If the patient has more severe symptoms, [...]
+If the patient has more severe symptoms, such as difficulty swallowing, [...]